saeed-amiri/CloudInTrousers/docs/aws-practitioner/aws-essentials.md

    1. The user enters a URL (Uniform Resource Locator) into their web browser.
 This prompts the browser to send a request to the DNS (Domain Name System) server to locate the corresponding web server.
    2. The DNS server searches for the IP address linked to the requested domain.
-   3. Once found, the DNS server returns the web server’s IP address to the browser.
+   3. Once found, the DNS server returns the web server's IP address to the browser.
-   4. The browser then sends an HTTP/HTTPS request to the identified web server’s IP address.
+   4. The browser then sends an HTTP/HTTPS request to the identified web server's IP address.
    5. The web server processes the request and responds by sending the required files (such as HTML, CSS, JavaScript, and media files) back to the browser.
    6. The browser interprets these files and constructs the webpage using various components:
       *  DOM (Document Object Model) interpreter for structuring the page.